gitfarag/e2e-crud-app/README.md

 ### Ports

 The application front end on port `8080`

-The application front end on port `3001`
+The application backend end on port `3001`

 ### Environment variables